Abhinavkavuluru/College-Evaluation/README.md

 ---

 **Note**: This README provides a general overview and instructions for setting up and using the project.
-Ensure that you review and customize it as needed for your specific project requirements.
+Review and customize it as needed for your specific project requirements.

 EOF